AvinashMahala/AssetManagementPlatform/backend-dot-net-core/src/MyApp.Api/ApiDocs/BLUEPRINT.md

 1. Inspect existing ApiDocs for the controller and identify legacy sidecars (e.g., `Action.POST.json`, `Action.md` files).
 2. Run the migration helper:
    - From project root: `powershell .\scripts\migrate-api-docs-to-folders.ps1 -Controller Properties` (adjust controller name)
-   - The script will create endpoint folders, move/rename md files to `description.md`, and split combined JSON into `request.json` and `responses/<status>.json`.
+   - The script will create endpoint folders under `ApiDocs/Controllers/{Controller}`, move/rename md files to `description.md`, and split combined JSON into `request.json` and `responses/<status>.json`.
 3. Review the created `description.md`, `request.json`, and `responses/*.json` files.
 Add or edit front-matter as needed.
 3.a If the endpoint accepts path/query/header/cookie parameters (especially path `id` params), add `parameters.json` (or a `parameters` folder with `{in}.{name}.json` files) containing per-parameter `example` or `examples` and optional `sets` for named parameter combinations.
 4. Remove or consolidate large example payloads into `examples/` if necessary.